 Shin splints happen when you overwork your leg muscles, especially the shin bone.
 It’s a sharp pain that concentrates along the large bone in the front of your lower leg shin, just between your knee and ankle.
 You will feel tenderness in the area and soreness inside your shinbone.

-The excessive amount of force on the shinbone causes the muscles and tissues surrounding them to pull and tug resulting in irritation and pain.
+The muscles and tissues surrounding the shinbone are pulled and tagged by the excessive amount of force applied on them causing irritation and pain.
 It affects about 2 to 6 inches of muscle and tendon in the shin area.

 This leg pain will slow your training and running gains.